Skip to main content

 • 🍳 Finishing: Use sparingly on finished dishes for texture and visual appeal.

-At Purple Café, we used Diamond Crystal for all of these applications daily.
-From brining chicken for our rotisserie to finishing vegetables at expo, it was the workhorse of our seasoning program.
+In professional kitchens, Diamond Crystal is used for all of these applications daily.
+From brining chicken for rotisserie to finishing vegetables at expo, it's the workhorse of seasoning programs.

 Why Chefs Avoid Table Salt for Most Tasks